Chair and Chief Executive Officer Office of the Chair and Executive Officer

 Director, Corporate Finance Corporate Finance

-The Corporate Finance Division is the main interface for issuers accessing the capital market in Alberta and is responsible for reviewing offering documents and continuous disclosure, monitoring filings in respect of takeover bids and making recommendations on applications for exemptive relief from securities legislation.
+The Corporate Finance Division is the primary interface for issuers and their advisors when participating in the capital market in Alberta, and is responsible for reviewing offering documents and continuous disclosure, monitoring filings in respect of takeover bids and making recommendations on applications for exemptive relief from securities legislation.
 In addition to these day-to-day services, Corporate Finance is active in the formulation and development of appropriate rules, regulatory instruments and policies used in the regulation of the Alberta and Canadian capital markets for issuers, including investments funds, and over-the-counter derivatives.
 Given the significance of the oil and gas industry, Corporate Finance places a considerable emphasis on reviewing the public disclosure of oil and gas reserves information and overseeing the relevant disclosure policies for these issuers.

 General Counsel Office of the General Counsel

-The Office of the General Counsel (OGC) reports to the Chair and provides specialized legal advisory services to the Commission Members, the Chair, the Executive Director and staff on a broad range of operational, transactional and policy projects.
-The OGC provides research and analysis and advice on emerging issues, as well as guidance to market participants on the interpretation of securities laws and policies.
-Staff in the OGC deal with policy initiatives related to corporate governance and projects requiring a broad assessment of existing regulation The OGC is also responsible for the corporate secretarial and legislative functions at the ASC.
+The General Counsel reports to the Chair and oversees the Office of the General Counsel (OGC).
+The OGC provides specialized legal advisory services to the Commission Members, the Chair, the Executive Director and staff on a broad range of operational, transactional and policy projects.
+The OGC provides research, analysis and advice on emerging issues, as well as guidance to market participants on the interpretation of securities laws and policies.
+Staff in the OGC deal with policy initiatives related to corporate governance and projects requiring a broad assessment of existing regulation.
+The OGC is also responsible for the corporate secretarial and legislative functions at the ASC.

 Director, Corporate Resources Corporate Resources